Ultimate vanilla ice cream

 In step 1, heat the milk, vanilla, and half the sugar without the cream (the custard will be slightly thicker).
 At the start of step 6, whip the cream so it’s light and floppy, not too stiff, and fold it into the cold custard.
 Freeze for 3-4 hours, stirring once an hour until almost frozen, then freeze as above.

-This recipe is original from the BBC Good Food website.
+This recipe is originally from the BBC Good Food website.

 Our ice cream maker